Stay home or work sick? Omicron poses a conundrum | WTOP News

 Trader Joe’s offered hazard pay until last spring, and even paid time off if workers had COVID-related symptoms.
 But the worker said those benefits have ended.
 The company also no longer requires customers to wear masks in all of its stores.

 Other companies are similarly curtailing sick time that they offered earlier in the pandemic.
-Kroger, the country’s biggest traditional grocery chain, is ending some benefits for unvaccinated workers in an attempt to compel more of them to get the jab as COVID-19 cases rise again.
-Unvaccinated workers will no longer be eligible to receive up to two weeks paid emergency leave if they become infected — a policy that was put into place last year when vaccines were unavailable.
+Kroger, the country’s biggest traditional grocery chain, is ending some benefits for unvaccinated salaried workers in an attempt to compel more of them to get the jab as COVID-19 cases rise again.
+Unvaccinated workers enrolled in Kroger’s health care plan will no longer be eligible to receive up to two weeks paid emergency leave if they become infected — a policy that was put into place last year when vaccines were unavailable.

 Meanwhile, Walmart, the nation’s largest retailer, is slashing pandemic-related paid leave in half — from two weeks to one — after the Centers for Disease Control and Prevention reduced isolation requirements for people who don’t have symptoms after they test positive.